bigtoga/interview-questions/SDLC/Git.md

 </details>

 <details><summary>Intermediate </summary>
+**I accidentally made substantial changes to master.
+I don’t want to discard those changes and I don’t want to merge them yet into master.
+What next?
+- Typically you would stash your changes, checkout a new feature Branch, then apply the changes to your feature branch

 **When would `rebase` be appropriate?**
 - rebase and merge do the same thing (integrate changes from one branch to another) but just in different ways
 - How it works: `git rebase feature master`